-- 1. Press the View Report button to view the test results.
-The report is is created in XML format, and viewable with Microsoft Excel.
-It will list each section tested (email, address book, calendar, and task), and it will report the success or failure of the source and target connection test. - 2.
-Press the View Log button to view the master log file generated during the test.
+- 1. Press the View Report button to view test results.
+The report is created in XML, and viewable with Microsoft Excel.
+It will list each data type tested (email, address book, calendar, and task), and will report the success or failure of the source and target connection test. - Press the View Log button to view the master log file generated during the test.
 The log file is the master log file, and it will show the results of your validation test.
 Review this log file if you have a connection test failure, and look at the end of the log file for your latest test.
-Failures are recorded in the color red.
+Failures are recorded in red.